 - Suggest moving thanksgiving to lunchtime, when digestion is the strongest.

-- Have a good breakfast that day and bring some fruit or veggie appetizers, so you are all not starving when the meal is ready.
+- Have a good and filling breakfast that day (like sweet potato halwa OR tofu and mushroom eggs with some sautéd asparagus) and bring some fruit or veggie appetizers, so you are not starving while the meal is ready.

 - Skip the cranberry sauce, if possible.

 - Add some freshly squeezed lemon to your water to enhance digestion.

 - Favor warm beverages.
 A chai latte would be great!